Shitterton

 Shitterton /'shɪtərtən/ is a hamlet in Bere Regis, Dorset, England.
 It includes a collection of historic thatched buildings dating back to the 18th century and earlier.
 Its name dates back at least to the eleventh century and means "farmstead on the stream used as an open sewer".
-Shitterton has frequently been noted on lists of unusual place names because it has "shit" in its name.
+Shitterton has frequently been noted on lists of unusual place names because it has the English profanity "shit" in its name.